telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

         </div>
     </div>

-When you use virtual scrolling, the data table of the Grid is not placed inside a scrollable container.
+When using virtual scrolling, the data table of the Grid is not placed inside a scrollable container.
 The scrollbar belongs to a separate `div.k-scrollbar` shown above.
 This matters in scenarios when the data rows have to be manually scrolled to a particular position.

 Virtual scrolling relies on a fake scrollbar.
 Its size is not determined by the browser, but is calculated based on the average row height of the data that is already loaded.
 As a result, variable row heights may cause unexpected behavior, such as inability to scroll to the last rows on the last page.